-In addition, if a heartbeat fails, events are stored locally to Deep Security Agents until the connection is restored.
+In addition, if a heartbeat fails, events are stored locally to Deep Security Agents or Deep Security Virtual Appliances until the connection is restored.

 If SIEM or Syslog servers are used to store events, heartbeat setting are less of a concern.
 Agents send events to Syslog in real-time, without batching and waiting for the next heartbeat.